 Snandulia was a devout Christian of the city of Arbela who visited those who suffered in prison for the sake of Christ.
-When she learned that Sts Joseph and Aithalas were in the prison, she went with her servants by night and bribed the guards with gold.
+When she learned that Saints Joseph and Aethalas were in the prison, she went with her servants by night and bribed the guards with gold.
 They allowed her to take the saints to her home until daybreak.
 They were barely alive and unable to speak.
 She took them home and put them to bed, tending their wounds, and kissing their shattered hands and feet.

 She replied, “When one is moved by compassion, it is natural to weep.”

 The two saints were returned to prison the next morning, as promised.
 After six months their wounds had healed to some extent.
-They could stand and walk a little, but Aithalas’s hands hung at his side limp and useless.
+They could stand and walk a little, but Aethalas’s hands hung at his side limp and useless.

 When he heard this, Zerothus ordered that the martyrs be brought before him.
 He used flattery and then threats in an attempt to persuade them to offer sacrifice to the pagan gods.
 When this proved unsuccessful, the judge had them beaten for a long time.

 When they were brought before the judge again, Zerothus tried to get the saints to eat food which had been offered to the idols, but they refused.
 Then the judge had them beaten again, and ordered other Christians to stone them.
 Soldiers went to the homes of the Christians to force them to come to the judgment hall.
-They dug a hole and placed St Joseph in it, then put stones in the hands of the Christians and compelled them to stone him.
+They dug a hole and placed Saint Joseph in it, then put stones in the hands of the Christians and compelled them to stone him.